amir-hossein-karimi/calculator/README.md

-this is a simple calculator
+this is a simple calculator made using react and show javascript power